arqtrad/archlit/article.md

 at first, into a renewed interest in artists' biographies.
-Though quite similar in form to the Vasarian lives, these biographies, especially around the 1860s, are produced in a literary environment that values the artist's connections to the social conditions of his craft.
-Rodrigo José Ferreira Brettas (1815--1866), a public official and politician in the Brazilian hinterland province of Minas Gerais, writes in 1858 a biography of the local rococo architect, Antonio Francisco Lisboa (ca.
-1738--1814), known as "Aleijadinho," that is quite conservative in its rhetorical devices [@bretas:1951antonio].
-It relies heavily on the well-established, by then, Romanticist trope of the tormented prodigy whose single-minded obsession with art leads him to experience financial hardship and even physical decay [@grammont:2008aleijadinho]; this is interspersed with a good measure of classical references to Zeuxis and Praxiteles.
+Though quite similar in form to the Vasarian lives, these biographies, especially around the 1860s, are produced in a literary environment that values the artist's connections to the social conditions of his craft and that begin to break free of attachment to the conventional cradles of "high art"---the capitals and major coastal cities in Portugal and Brazil.
+In this spirit, Rodrigo José Ferreira Brettas (1815--1866), a public official and politician in the Brazilian hinterland province of Minas Gerais, writes in 1858 a biography of the local rococo architect, Antonio Francisco Lisboa (ca. 1738--1814), known as "Aleijadinho."
+It is quite conservative in its rhetorical devices [@bretas:1951antonio], relying heavily on the well-established, by then, Romanticist trope of the tormented prodigy whose single-minded obsession with art leads him to experience financial hardship and even physical decay [@grammont:2008aleijadinho].
 What is novel in Brettas's work is his repeated highlighting of the fact that the protagonist of such a semi-mythical story should be an obscurely trained craftsman, black and thus of low social standing in hinterland society, rather than a socially respectable and well traveled (for education) artist from Rio or Bahia, as were Araújo Porto-Alegre's favored characters.[^2]

 Likewise, the 1869 biographical notice on the neoclassical architect from Rio, Valentim da Fonseca e Silva (1744--1813) by Manuel Duarte